SKETCH BOOK SERIES

-I used to be an artist before I became an Artist.
+I used to be an artist before a became an Artist.

 I loved it.
 I loved shading.
 I went from sketching people, to sketching anything.
 I still felt like I was not creating.
 It seemed like I was copying what was already created.
 As an artist, my biggest challenge was and still is transferring what is in my mind to something that could be articulated and understood.
 It became even harder when I realised that what is inside my head isn’t really people or faces, it is something so intricate and definitely as crazy I am.

 The Avatar creations were completely unplanned.
 Just doodles on my sketchbook.
 They came to me at a time when I was struggling to find my balance and purpose.
-This was a time when I had nothing to do and I literally lived day by day.
+This was a time when I heard nothing to do and I literally lived day by day.
 During this period, I found myself focusing on the earth.
-There is a saying that goes, “You could look but not see”.
+There is a saying that says.
+“You could look but not see”.
 For the longest it seemed like I had been looking and not seeing.
-When I started seeing the beauty in nature series it became so inspirational to me.
-Finding revelations and truths in the details that I could relate to my own life was a very important step and subconsciously I experienced all the elements of the earth and expressed them in one way or another:
+When I started seeing the beauty in nature it became so inspirational to me.
+Finding revelations and truths in the details that I could relate to my own life was a very important step and subconsciously I experienced all the elements of the earth and expressed them one way of another.